Magyartanulas/magyartanulas.github.io/alphabet_vowel-harmony.md

 á é í ó ő ú ű
 ```

-For vowel harmony, these vowels are sorted as either front of back.
+For vowel harmony, these vowels are sorted as either front of back (Hungarians refer to these as deep or high).
 Here are some non-sensical sentences to remember each.

 ```
 Front: e é i í ö ő ü ű (Öt üveg-űző épít itt.)